I’m a nonprofit marketing geek, so I get really, super excited about things like awesome nonprofit thank you emails. That’s why you are here, right?

 [Friend's name] forwarded me the Epic Change email about Shepherds Junior 7th grade graduation.
 I loved it.
 Can you include me in on any emails re: Shepherds Junior?

 She also got kudos for the email on Twitter, and here I am blogging about it.

 Wonderful job, Stacey, and thanks for sharing such a great example!

 P.S.
-If you are “thank you note challenged,” I am teaching our webinar on Writing Thank You Notes That Inspire Future Gifts on December 7.
-Can’t wait until then?
+If you are “thank you note challenged,” I teach a webinar at CharityHowTo on Writing Thank You Notes That Inspire Future Gifts.
+Can’t wait until the next session?
 Here are more of my posts on writing nonprofit thank you letters including more great examples to learn from.